PHALANX AGAINST THE DIVINE WIND: Protecting the Fast Carrier Task Force During World War II

 The crew of the USS Haynsworth carried the weight of the attack through their lifetimes.
 For one young radioman, Jack McAllister, the attack defined his life in unexpected ways.

-Available from Merriam-Press.com, Amazon, and barnesandnoble.com; Available at The Bookmobile, 17 Center Street, Rutland, Vermont.
+Available at Amazon and barnesandnoble.com; Available at The Bookmobile, 17 Center Street, Rutland, Vermont.

 “This book is worth reading.
 You’ll get a good idea of what our ship did in the war.
 This very readable, long book is profusely illustrated with photos, maps, charts, etc, highlighting the last year of the Pacific War.” -Jack Melnick, LT.
 USNR, USS Waldron DD 699